avidLearnerInProgress/CTCI-solutions/Chapter 1 - Arrays and Strings/Readme.md

         2. Perform circular rotation on each layer, moving corner edges.
 Top to right, right to bottom, bottom to left and left to top.
 (Or vice versa)

+### Zero Matrix

+* **Problem Statement** **&rarr;** Write an algorithm such that if an element in an MxN matrix is 0, its entire row and column are set to 0.

+	* **Key points** :-
+		1. Iterating through matrix and changing all the values for corresponding rows and columns for each 0 encountered is a wrong approach.
+(This will set the entire matrix filled with 0's)

+		2. There is no point in maintaining deep history for each exact location of 0's.
+If a row contains zero, that's the only necessary condition to set all the elements within same row as 0's.

+	* **Approach** :-
+        1. Use 2 arrays to keep track of all rows with 0's and all columns with 0's.
+Nullify columns and rows based on these arrays.
+This approach consumes O(N) space,

+        2. Check if first row and first column have 0's.
+Iterate through matrix and for each 0 encountered, set its corresponding first row and first column ([i][0] and [0][j]) to 0.
+Nullify rows and columns based on values set in first row and first column.
+Nullify first row and first column, if necessary.